Behavioral Medicine (Health Psychology)

 Behavioral Medicine (Health Psychology) bridges medicine and psychology with the goal of integrating understandings of behavior, emotions, psycho-social situations and their impact on our health or physiological conditions.

 As early as the 1950s we began to understand that certain psychological situations can impact health in direct ways.
-For instance, high levels of personal stress clearly relates to poorer health outcomes, such as predisoposing one to heart attacks, hypertension, problems with blood sugar regulation, weight gain, headaches, or chronic pain.
-We have come a very long way since then in understanding how our thoughts, feelings, and behaviors affect our health.
+For instance, high levels of personal stress clearly results in poorer health outcomes, such as predisposing one to hormone imbalance, hypertension, problems with blood sugar regulation, weight gain, headaches, chronic pain, or worsening many health problems.
+Science and Neurobiology have come a very long way since then in understanding how our thoughts, feelings, and behaviors may affect our health.

-People who feel uncomfortable or upset about some current situation, whether that be related to a health, family, career or marriage issue often feel stressed, anxious, sad or unfulfilled.
-If the situation persists or there are multiple stressors that become chronic, physical illness can result, such as high blood pressure, headaches, chronic pain or stress-related physical symptoms.
+People who feel uncomfortable or upset about a current situation, whether that be related to a health, family, career or relationship issue often feel stressed, anxious, sad or unfulfilled.
+If the situation persists or there are multiple stressors that become chronic on constant, the body many begin to show signs of stress-related physical illness.

 The reverse is also true: we can cultivate resilience and positive health outcomes by improving our emotional and psychological resources.